Winter storms are very all-encompassing. The storms produce a variety of both winter and summertime types of hazards.

 Weather.gov, which is produced by the National Weather Service is focused on forecasting, alerting and warning.

-Weather.com is associated with The Weather Channel, an entertainment company.
+Weather.com is a part of The Weather Channel, an entertainment company.

 What are Some Winter Weather Hazards People May Face?